 Diagnosing Moon Blindness in Horses

 To diagnose moon blindness, your veterinarian will consider the horse's recent ocular heath history.
 Recurrent episodes of inflammation are indicative of moon blindness and help rule out other eye problems.
-In addition, your vet will perform extensive eye exams, including a fluorescein stain, to determine the health of the cornea and retina.
+In addition, your veterinarian will perform extensive eye exams, including a fluorescein stain, to determine the health of the cornea and retina.

 Treatment options for moon blindness include steroids, non-steroidal anti-inflammatory drugs (NSAIDs), and mydriatics for inflammation and pain.
 During an acute flare of moon blindness, it's important to protect your horse from bright light with either a mask or by keeping it indoors.